ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 {@img assets/img/spreadsheet_14.png Spreadsheet plugin widget with cell references.}

+## Conditional Formatting

+Do you need to add some colors to your data?
+Conditional formatting allows formatting data (any cell, column or entire data grid) based on its content.
+For example, you can mark cells red when they are empty, make them green when their value is above some threshold or blue if the cell value contains a specific text.

+Conditional formatting comes with a dozen of predefined rules.
+Any number of rules can be set up for each cell, which allows for complex formatting and handling advanced cases.
+You can even drag and drop conditional formatting rules, changing their priority to easily create features like a color scale.
+Put your hands on the color scale example in the {@linksdk spreadsheets working Spreadsheets demo}.

+{@img assets/img/spreadsheet_10.png Spreadsheet plugin with the Conditional Formatting dialog.}

 ## Pasting from Microsoft Excel and Google Sheets

 Moving your tabular data from Microsoft Excel or Google Sheets is as simple as copying and pasting it into the editor.
 Once the automatic tables conversion is enabled, Spreadsheets will take care of converting any table to an advanced Spreadsheet instance with all features available.